 The above presentation was prepared for the Sociolegal Research Cluster at Essex at the invitation of Jaime Lindsey.

-It is based on a short monograph entitled Doing sociolegal research in design mode, to be published by Routledge, which was supported by funding from the Sociolegal Studies Association and the Leverhulme Trust.
+It is based on a short monograph entitled Doing sociolegal research in design mode, published by Routledge, which was supported by funding from the Sociolegal Studies Association and the Leverhulme Trust.

 In the presentation I begin by setting out some key challenges faced by contemporary sociolegal researchers; and then three ‘designerly ways’ that strike me, a sociolegal researcher, as both characteristic of design and of particular relevance to sociolegal research.